-On 1 July 2018, new registration requirements will apply to companies that either enter into major domestic building contracts or are named on building permits as the builder for certain types of work.
+Since 1 July 2018, new registration requirements apply to companies that either enter into major domestic building contracts or are named on building permits as the builder for certain types of work.

 These changes do not affect sole traders, who may continue to carry out building work.

 Application forms for company registration